 Degrees in Radiation Therapy by Degree Program Level

 Radiation therapists administer radiation therapy to cancer patients and patients with other medical conditions.
 In most cases, a 2- or 4-year degree in radiation therapy or radiologic technology is required to begin a career in radiation therapy.
-A bachelor's degree might be required to advance to supervisory positions in the field; a master's degree prepares students for advanced positions in this field or allow them to pursue work in teaching or research.
+A bachelor's degree might be required to advance to supervisory positions in the field; a master's degree prepares students for advanced positions or allows them to pursue work in teaching or research.

 Associate's Degree in Radiation Therapy